feldera/feldera/docs/sql/udf.md

 The SQL family of `INTERVAL` types translates to one of two Rust
 types: `ShortInterval` (representing intervals from days to seconds), and `LongInterval` (representing intervals from years to months).
-(Our dialect of SQL does allow mixing the two kinds of intervals in a single expression.)
+(Our dialect of SQL does not allow mixing the two kinds of intervals in a single expression.)

-In the Rust implementation the function always has to return the type `Result<T, Box<dyn std::error::Error>>`, where `T` is the Rust equivalent expected return type of the SQL function.
+In the Rust implementation the function always has to return the type `Result<T, Box<dyn std::error::Error>>`, where `T` is the Rust equivalent of the expected return type of the SQL function.
 The Rust function should return an `Err` only when the function fails at runtime; in this case the returned error can use the source position information to indicate where the error has originated in the code.
+The function should return an error only for fatal conditions, similar to other SQL functions (e.g., array index out of bounds, arithmetic overflows, etc.).

 ## Source position information

 The first argument passed to the Rust function is always `pos:
 &SourcePositionRange`.
-This argument indicates where in the source position is placed the code that generated the call to this user-defined function.
+This argument indicates the position in the SQL source code of the call to this user-defined function.
 This information can be used to generate better runtime error messages when the user-defined function encounters an error.
 (Note: currently Calcite does not provide any source position information, but we hope to remedy this state of affairs soon.)

 ## Limitations